leeyanhuilyh/ESP32-CAM-Vehicle-with-QR-Scanner/README.md

 ## Wiring up the board

-Please follow this [wiring guide](https://imgur.com/W20d9TJ) and wire up the boards accordingly.
+Please follow this [wiring guide](https://imgur.com/W20d9TJ) and wire up the components accordingly.

 ## Connecting to the vehicle